The Geometry of Adversarial Training in Binary Classification

 After establishing existence of solutions to \labelcref{eq:baseline_adv} we proceed to studying their properties.
 In particular, we exploit the underlying convexity made manifest by our theorems and deduce a series of strong implications on the geometry and regularity of the family of solutions to the adversarial training problem \labelcref{eq:baseline_adv}.
 As a first step, we prove that solutions are closed under intersections and unions.
 From this we will be able to prove the following: \begin{theorem*}[informal] There exist (unique) minimal and maximal solutions to \labelcref{eq:baseline_adv} in the sense of set inclusion. \end{theorem*} It is then possible to show that maximal and minimal solutions satisfy, respectively, inner and outer regularity conditions (in a suitable sense discussed in detail throughout the paper), providing in this way the first results on regularity of (certain) solutions to \labelcref{eq:baseline_adv}.
-We investigate the regularity of solutions further and establish results like the following: \begin{theorem*}[informal] Let $(\domain, \metric)$ be $\R^d$ with the Euclidean distance.
-For any $\veps>0$ there exists a solution to the problem \labelcref{eq:baseline_adv} which is locally the graph of a $C^{1,1/3}$ function\nc. \end{theorem*} Although stated for the Euclidean setting only, we highlight that similar results can be proved in more general settings provided that one adjusts the interpretation of regularity of solutions to non-Euclidean contexts.
-A more detailed investigation of this will be the topic of a follow-up paper.
+We investigate the regularity of solutions further and establish \editscolor Hölder regularity \nc results like the following \first (see \cref{sec:appendix_technical_defs} for definitions)\nc: \begin{theorem*}[informal] Let $(\domain, \metric)$ be $\R^d$ with the Euclidean distance.
+For any $\eps>0$ there exists a solution to the problem \labelcref{eq:baseline_adv} \editscolor whose boundary \nc is locally the graph of a $C^{1,1/3}$ function\nc. \end{theorem*} Although stated for the Euclidean setting only, we highlight that similar results can be proved in more general settings provided that one adjusts the interpretation of regularity of solutions to non-Euclidean contexts.
+A more detailed investigation of this will be the topic of follow-up work.
 It is also important to reiterate that our results apply to a general measure $\mu$ regardless of whether it has densities with respect to Lebesgue measure or if it is an empirical measure.